Kyriosity/read-write/README+/.net/README+/a.review/cs-lacks.md

 # C# - Nice to have - Syntax, constructs and features

-C#.NET isn't a universal formula; its team **+** community doesn't possess unbounded resources.
+C#.NET isn't a universal formula; its team with the help of community doesn't possess unbounded resources.
 However, this platform could offer extra features and foundations, which can only boost its charm.

 ## More base interfaces